EngineeringSoftware/jattack/README.md

 ## Hall of Fame

-Directory `bugs` contains all six JIT bugs we found using JAttack, each of which contains a template program, a generated program and a minimized program to expose the bug.
+Directory `bugs` contains all the JIT bugs we found using JAttack, each of which contains a template program, a generated program and a minimized program to expose the bug.